MarouanKhellali/marouankhellali/README.md

- I'm Khellali marouan, a recent graduate from OFPPT specialized in digital development , web full stack option with a good knowledge of the main programming languages andweb technologies.
+ I'm Khellali marouan, a recent graduate from OFPPT specialized in digital development , web full stack option with a good knowledge of the main programming languages and web technologies.
 My analytical spirit and curiosity allow me to work effectively as a team and find innovative solutions.